 Alumni Relations operates the Alumni Association to support alumni on their journeys as Lakers for a Lifetime, helping them stay informed, get involved, give back, and have Laker pride.
 One of the ways we accomplish this is by helping faculty and staff members connect with alumni through events, volunteer opportunities, and communications.
 You can visit gvsu.edu/alumni/resources-for-campus-partners for more information.

 9 GRADUATE STUDENT HEALTH CARE AND INSURANCE

 9.1 HEALTH CARE SERVICES

 GVSU offers students low-cost options for health care and health insurance.
-These services are available to graduate students on both the Grand Rapids and Allendale campuses:
+These services are available to graduate students on the Grand Rapid campus: